 Even veteran bands who try to go electronic end up sounding either like the worst band on Warped Tour, or a sell-out, or worse — mediocre.
 For an artist who’s just stepped onto the scene, Grandson’s put himself on the other extreme of these categories, the sweet spot that’s only been rumored to exist.
 And he’s made that sound completely his own.

-Of course, Grandson’s music isn’t for everyone.
+Of course, grandson’s music isn’t for everyone.
 Hearing the words “side chick” in a song can either elicit a chuckle, or be a deal-breaker.
 Luckily for us, we’re young, we’re so done, and we just want a bit of fun.
 Here’s our interview with grandson.

 1. How would you describe your music to people who haven’t heard it yet?